kikeelectronico/la-fabrica-services/README.md

 ### Data panel API

-This microservice is an REST API for the data dashboards.
+This microservice is a REST API for the data dashboards.
 It request data to different sources and cache for the right amount time.

 ### Data panel autoload